fryagbye/tinderboxwithquarto/README.md

 If you turn on `$IsUnnumbered` and `$HasSectionLabel`, the display of the quote will be fixed to the number + title, so please turn off `$IsUnnumbered`.

-Please do not use parentheses in note titles.The section label list is not being generated correctly.
+Please do not use parentheses in note titles.
+The section label list is not being generated correctly.